xray-imaging/tomolog-cli/docs/source/install.rst

 Requirements
 ============

-Please install all the packases listed in `requirements file <https://github.com/nikitinvv/tomolog-cli/blob/main/envs/requirements.txt>`_.
+Please install all the packages listed in `requirements file <https://github.com/nikitinvv/tomolog-cli/blob/main/envs/requirements.txt>`_.

 **tomolog** also requires access tokens from dropbox and google services.